-- minutes is a decimal number from 1 through 1440 specifying the number of minutes between error log readouts.
+- minutes is a decimal number from 1 to 1440 specifying the number of minutes between error log read-outs.
 If this parameter is omitted, the time period is reset to the initial sysgen value. - specifies that the memory error logger performs a readout immediately.
 The previously set readout period is not affected.